 Teach at a Jewish middle or high school?
 Want to immerse yourself in the study of modern Jewish literature?
 Apply now for our Summer Seminar (with stipend)!

-Created by teachers for teachers, the Yiddish Book Center’s Great Jewish Books Teacher Resources is an ever-growing collection of textual, audio, and visual materials designed to support those who teach modern Jewish literature and culture at the secondary school level and above.
-The materials are organized into resource kits, each one exploring a thought-provoking text or theme.
+Created by teachers for teachers, the Yiddish Book Center’s Great Jewish Books Teacher Resources is an ever-growing collection of textual, audio, and visual materials designed to support those who want to teach modern Jewish literature and culture at secondary schools, universities, and elsewhere.
+The materials on this site are organized into resource kits, each one exploring a thought-provoking text or theme.
 Each kit includes primary and secondary sources—including poems, photographs, audio recordings, film excerpts, and songs—as well as a guide to using them in the classroom, making it easy for teachers to enrich and expand their curricula.

 The resource kits on this site were created by middle and high school teachers, and by college professors, from across the U.S. and Canada.
 New kits by educators from diverse backgrounds are added to the site regularly.
 The site was born out of the Yiddish Book Center’s Great Jewish Books Teacher Workshop, which brought together educators from Jewish secondary and supplementary schools to read and discuss key works of modern Jewish literature and culture and develop materials to use in their classrooms.

-All materials on this site are intended for educational use only and are provided at no cost.
-We are eager to appropriately credit the creators and owners of any material we use.
+All materials on this site are intended for educational use only and are provided to users at no cost.
+We are eager to appropriately credit the creators and owners of any material we use, and we work hard to obtain permission for use when permission is required.
 If you are the creator or owner of any materials on the site and object to their appearance here or to their attribution, please contact us at email@example.com.

 About the Yiddish Book Center